manojknp13/manojknp13/README.md

 # Hi there 👋, I am Manoj! 😁

-I'm a Frontend Engineer with a deep passion for building engaging products and leading innovative teams.
-With a rich palette of technical skills and a keen eye for product development.

 ## 🚀 About Me

 - 🔭 Current Role: Frontend developer at [Skuad](https://www.skuad.io/), enhancing our platform that simplifies global hiring and payroll in 160+ countries with intuitive and compliant user interfaces.